ghsss/controledeponto/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.digitalinnovationone.sistema-de-controle-de-ponto' is invalid and this project uses 'com.digitalinnovationone.sistemadecontroledeponto' instead.
+* The original package name 'com.digitalinnovationone.sistema-de-controle-de-ponto' is invalid and this project uses 'com.digitalinnovationone.controledeponto' instead.

 # Getting Started